remult/remult/docs/blog/angular-for-non-web-developers.md

 </mat-card>
 ```

-Next we would like to use the actual data from the `products` entity.
+Next we would like to use the actual data from the `product` entity.
 In the `home.component.ts` file, the first step would be to get the `remult` object in.
 As used before, the `remult` object helps us with comunicating with the server and figuring out our remult
 ```ts{2}
 export class HomeComponent implements OnInit {